xgdapg/wtk/README.md

 Options: http,fcgi. (default: http)
 #### EnableDaemon
 An experimental option. (default: false)
-While it is set to true, the app will be running in background.
+While it is set to true, the app will be running in the background.
 Linux only.
 #### CookieSecret
 Secret key for secure cookie. (default: "foobar")
 Set it to a different string if you want to use secret cookie or session.